Bio (Eva Malisius)

 Humanitarian Studies, Leadership Studies

-Dr. Eva Malisius is a conflict engagement specialist with a wide range of international experience.
+Dr. Eva Malisius is the program head for the Bachelor of Arts in Justice Studies program.
+Malisius is a conflict engagement specialist with a wide range of international experience.
 Over the last 15 years she has worked with stakeholders at all levels of decision-making, always advocating constructive conflict engagement approaches.
 Her research focuses on decision-making in complex and diverse settings, as well as transformative learning and teaching.

 Malisius is passionate about bringing people together and focuses on increasing conflict competence by working with individuals, teams, and communities.
 She shares her innovative approach to constructive conflict engagement by providing transformative learning spaces for graduate students, peace professionals, government and aid agency officials, non-governmental organizations (NGOs) and international organisations.